Bioko: Geography

 Bioko lies in the Bight of Biafra on the Gulf of Guinea, about 32 km off Cameroon and roughly 160 km northwest of mainland Equatorial Guinea (Río Muni).
-The island’s area is 2017 km2; it is volcanic and mountainous, rising to Pico Basilé (3011 m).
+The island's area is 2017 km2; it is volcanic and mountainous, rising to Pico Basilé (3011 m).

 Bioko has a total area of 2017 km2.
 It is 70 km long from NNE to SSW and about 32 km across.
 The island is mostly covered by tropical rainforest.
-It is volcanic and very mountainous with the highest peak Pico Basile at an elevation of 3012 m.
+It is volcanic and very mountainous, with the highest peak, Pico Basilé, at an elevation of 3012 m.
 It thus resembles neighbouring islands São Tomé and Príncipe.
 Like them, it lies on the Cameroon line.
 Its southernmost point is called Punta Santiago.

 Bioko lies on the African continental shelf, separated from the African mainland by 32 km of water with a depth of only 60 metres.
-During the Pleistocene epoch Bioko was connected to the African mainland.
+During the Pleistocene epoch, Bioko was connected to the African mainland.
 Bioko separated from Africa around 10,000 years ago, at the end of the Last Glacial Period.

 The fire skink, a species of lizard found on the island, carries the scientific name of Mochlus fernandi, derived from Fernando Pó, the former name of the island.